shatayu/HayBox/README.md

   * NOTE: earlier this said 2 frames.
 I checked the code and it had been 3 frames all along.
 * Tilt stick inputs less than 8.0 frames after an empty pivot will move the stick to a smash coordinate.
   * This detects an empty pivot that is >50% probability of success: a 0.5 to 1.5 frame tap opposite of the last direction pressed.
-  * In each axis, a tilt that is not in the same direction as the last tap (so you can still mody pivot) gets promoted to a full magnitude in that direction, as long as < 8 frames have elapsed since the empty pivot.
+  * In each axis, any upward tilt becomes a tap jump and any downward tilt becomes full magnitude, as long as < 8 frames have elapsed since the empty pivot.
   * This corresponds with the difficulty of controlling the stick after an empty pivot movement.
   * For upward directions, Y is maximized to prevent up-angled ftilt.
 For downward directions, it attempts to preserve the angle so wavedashes are not randomly affected.